helio-fm/helio-sequencer/Docs/getting-microtonal.md

 # Getting microtonal

 Before you get started with microtonal music, you will need two things:
- * Find a plugin (VST/whatever), which supports microtonal temperaments: here's a [list](https://xen.wiki/w/List_of_microtonal_software_plugins) with some examples.
+ * Find a plugin (VST/whatever) that supports microtonal temperaments: here's a [list](https://xen.wiki/w/List_of_microtonal_software_plugins) with some examples.
- * Set up keyboard mapping for that instrument: this needs to be done both in the plugin's settings and in the host (this app), to overcome the limits of MIDI 1.0.
-The piano roll works as a microtonal keyboard with a wide key range from 0 up to 2048, and it needs to map every key over 16 MIDI channels, of 128 keys each; then those MIDI messages are sent to the plugin, which needs to know how to interpret them, or how to map them back from multi-channel data.
+ * Set up keyboard mapping for that instrument: this must be done both in the plugin's settings and in the host (this app), to overcome the limitations of MIDI 1.0.
+The piano roll works as a microtonal keyboard with a wide key range from 0 up to 2048, and it needs to map every key across 16 MIDI channels, of 128 keys each; these MIDI messages are sent to the plugin, which needs to know how to interpret them, or how to map them back from multi-channel data.

 ## Setting up instruments

 You can [skip](#switching-temperaments) the instrument setup steps, if you only want to get familiar with microtonal scales.
-The default instrument in Helio is silly, but it works out of the box with all temperaments with no setup required, and should give you some idea of how things work.
+The default instrument in Helio is simple, but it works with all temperaments out of the box with no setup required, and it should give you an idea of how things work.

-Otherwise, once you've [added an instrument](getting-started.md#instruments) to the stage, just pick *"Edit keyboard mapping"* menu item.
-The "keyboard mapping" here means mapping MIDI events routed from the `Midi In` node to the plugin node(s).
+Otherwise, once you've [added an instrument](getting-started.md#instruments) to the stage, select *"Edit keyboard mapping"* from the menu.
+"Keyboard mapping" in this context refers to how MIDI events are transformed when they are routed from the 'Midi In' node to the plugin node(s).

 ### Keyboard mapping page

-*Note: this describes the key mapping on the host side, but you'll need to set it up on the plugin's side as well.
-Unfortunately, can't help you with that, as it depends on the plugin, but here's an [example](https://soundbytesmag.net/microtonality-in-falcon/).*
+*Note: this describes key mapping on the host side, but you'll need to set it up on the plugin side as well.
+Unfortunately, can't help you with that, as it depends on the plugin; see a couple of [examples below](#examples).*

-The page allows you to adjust key mappings manually and preview the mapped keys by clicking on them.
+The page allows you to manually adjust key mappings and preview mapped keys by clicking on them.
 The upper limit for each source channel is set to 2048 keys, this is the maximum number of keys that can fit into 16 target MIDI channels.
 2048 keys would be enough to handle temperaments of size up to 192-EDO:

 ![keyboard-mapping-page]

 *(source channel selection at the top, channel paging at the bottom)*

 Some additional actions are available via context menu:
- * reset to the default mapping (modulo based),
+ * reset to the default modulo-based mapping,
  * load custom channel mapping(s) in [Scala .kbm format](#scala-keyboard-mapping),
- * copy/paste the mapping into/from the system clipboard as a string in Helio's [own format](#helio-keyboard-mapping-format),
+ * copy/paste the mapping as a string in Helio's [own format](#helio-keyboard-mapping-format) into/from the system clipboard,
- * select one of the presets or save yours.
+ * select one of the presets or save your own.

 ![keyboard-mapping-menu]